near/docs/docs/develop/contracts/sandbox.md

 For this example we'll use a simple smart contract (status-message) with two methods; `set_status` & `get_status`.

-Clone [near-sdk-rs](https://github.com/near/near-sdk-rs) and the contract is in `examples/status-message/res/status_message.wasm`.
+Clone the [status example example](https://github.com/near-examples/rust-status-message) where the contract is in `res/status_message.wasm`.

+Here are the two functions we'll be using:

 ```text
 set_status(message: string)